AVK1206/GRPC_CHAT/README.md

 # Configuration

-The gRPC server can be configured through the 'config.py' file, which contains the following constants:
+The gRPC server and etcd can be configured through the 'config.py' file, which contains the following constants:

 - 'GRPC_CHAT_HOST': The host address for the gRPC server (default: "localhost").
 - 'GRPC_CHAT_PORT': The port number for the gRPC server (default: 50052).
+- 'ETCD_HOST': The etcd server host (default: "localhost").
+- 'ETCD_PORT': The etcd server port (default: 2379).

 Adjust these values in the 'config.py' file to customize the server configuration to your specific requirements.